 The use of heroin can quickly lead to addiction, sometimes after the first use.
-One of the most painful and difficult side effect of this addiction is the heroin withdrawal that always accompanies abuse.
-The highly potent and addictive opiate has no accepted medical use but provides for a thriving and profitable black market business around the world.
+One of the most painful and difficult side effects of this addiction is the heroin withdrawal that always accompanies abuse.
+The highly potent and addictive opiate has no accepted medical use.
+However, it provides for a thriving and profitable black market business around the world.
 Heroin addiction is serious and can be deadly; the risk of heroin OD is very high.
 The impact of heroin addiction on individuals, families, relationships, the criminal justice system and society is devastating.
-Fortunately it can be treated effectively with a quality heroin detox program.
-Heroin is considered a Schedule I Controlled Substance in the U.S. This government classification says heroin has no legal medical use and has the highest potential among opiates for abuse and addiction.
-Synthesized from morphine, heroin can be smoked, injected or snorted.
+Fortunately there is effective treatment with a quality heroin detox program.
+Heroin is a Schedule I Controlled Substance in the U.S. This government classification says heroin has no legal medical use and has the highest potential among opiates for abuse and addiction.
+Drug manufacturers synthesize heroin from morphine and users can smoke, inject or snort it.

 Heroin Withdrawal Symptoms and Warnings

 Heroin withdrawals can be very difficult, even impossible to manage without professional medical assistance.
-A physical addiction to heroin is marked by the withdrawal symptoms that set in once use is stopped abruptly.
-Withdrawals from heroin can set in within six to 24 hours after you discontinue use.
+A physical addiction to heroin is when withdrawal symptoms begin once the user abruptly stops using the drug.
+Notably, withdrawals from heroin can set in within six to 24 hours after you discontinue use.
 Commonly reported withdrawal symptoms of heroin include compulsive itching, sweating, nausea, vomiting, anxiety, extreme agitation, depression, cramps, insomnia, restlessness, muscle spasms, cold sweats, chills, diarrhea, fever, muscle and bone pain, yawning and sneezing.
-The severity of these symptoms can depend on the amount of the drug taken and the frequency.
+Generally, the severity of these symptoms can depend on the amount of the drug taken and the frequency.

 Opiate Replacement Therapy vs. Opiate-Free Detox

 An effective opiate detoxification procedure that targets withdrawal will decrease the chance for a relapse.
 You do not have to fear withdrawal.
 Waismann Method of rapid detox can virtually minimize painful heroin withdrawals, with a completely opiate-free procedure.
-Our pioneering rapid opiate detox has given thousands of our patients their hope and lives back over the last decade.
-Our top priorities are safety, comfort and results.
-Our programs are individualized for each of our patients as no two cases of heroin addiction are the same.
+Our pioneering rapid opiate detox has given thousands of our patients their hope and lives back over the last two decades.
+The team’s top priorities are safety, comfort and results.
+Therefore, we individualize our programs for each patient since no two cases of heroin addiction are the same.

 W Method does not use opiate replacement therapy to treat opiate addiction.
 Performed in an accredited hospital, our anesthesia assisted procedure utilizes intravenous medications to cleanse heroin from patients’ opiate receptors.
 This usually happens while they sleep lightly under sedation.
 Once they awaken, they have no conscious awareness of the heroin withdrawal that took place during the procedure.
 Our highly successful and humane medical detoxification treatment can reverse physical dependence with minimum heroin withdrawal symptoms in a matter of days, getting you back on your feet quicker than most other drug detox programs.